wannasleepforlong/AmbedkarGPT-Intern-Task/readme.md

 ### Answer Generation
 Retrieved chunks and the question are sent to Mistral 7B LLM with a prompt that instructs it to answer only from the provided context, preventing hallucinations.

-## License

-This project is created as part of an internship assignment.